makerdao/community/governance/polls/Add RWA007 as a new RWA Vault Type - August 30, 2021.md

 ---
-title: Add RWA007 as a new RWA Vault Type - August 30, 2021
+title: Add RWA007 (SolarX) as a new RWA Vault Type - August 30, 2021
-summary: This poll proposes system parameters which could be used to initialize RWA007 as a new RWA vault type.
+summary: This poll proposes system parameters which could be used to initialize RWA007 (SolarX) as a new RWA vault type.
 discussion_link: https://forum.makerdao.com/t/solarx-mip6-application-uprets-solarx-industrial-real-estate-backed-loans/6718
 vote_type: Plurality Voting
 categories: